-After November 13, date unknown: Hays and West speak to a local kid named Johnny Boyle, who claims he had no plans with the Purcells the day they disappeared.
-Back at the Purcell house, a search of Will and Julie’s rooms turns up a hand-drawn map, and torn-up notes with the phrases, “It’s Alright” and “Don’t Listen,” stored in a bag from Hoyt Foods, where Lucy worked about a year ago.
-(Later, the detectives go to the Ozark Children’s Outreach Center, run by Hoyt Foods, to ask about Lucy’s former co-workers and reward money offered by the company.)
+After November 13, date unknown: A search of Will and Julie’s rooms turns up a hand-drawn map, and torn-up notes with the phrases, “It’s Alright” and “Don’t Listen,” stored in a bag from Hoyt Foods, where Lucy worked about a year ago.

 • During the search for Julie in the park, Hays finds a bag with children’s toys and something that looks like blood on a rock.
-When West shows pictures of the toys to the Purcells, Hays stumbles across a family photo of Will, during his first Communion, in the same position in which he was found dead.
+While West shows pictures of those toys to the Purcells, Hays stumbles across a family photo of Will, during his first Communion, posing the same position in which he was found dead.

 • The Trashman is beaten and threatened by locals, then rushes home to pull something wrapped in a blanket from a storage area.

-• Hays and West go to St. Michael’s Church of the Ozarks to speak to the parish priest who gave Will his first Communion.
-The priest says that Julie spoke of spending time with an aunt, but she has no aunts.
+• At St. Michael’s Church of the Ozarks, the parish priest who gave Will his first Communion tells Hays and West that Julie spoke of spending time with an aunt, but she has no aunts.
 The detectives also learn that someone named Patty Faber made the dolls.
-When they go to speak to Faber, she says that she sold 10 of the dolls at a fair in October to a Negro man with a dead eye.
-After speaking to the owner of By-Pass Liquors, the detectives track down the buyer of the dolls, a man named Sam Whitehead, who lives in a trailer park off Central Ave.
+When they go to speak to Faber, she says that she sold 10 of the dolls at a fair in October to a black man with a dead eye.
+After speaking to the owner of By-Pass Liquors, the detectives track down the alleged buyer of the dolls, a man named Sam Whitehead, who lives in a trailer park off Central Ave.
 A riot nearly breaks out as they interrogate him.

 • The fingerprints finally come back on Will’s bicycle and they match Freddy Burns, whom the detectives bring in for questioning.
 He cops to stealing the bike, but not killing Will.

-• In the aftermath of the Woodard Altercation, the detectives find Will’s backpack and a piece of clothing that reportedly belonged to Julie.
+• In the aftermath of the Woodard Altercation, the detectives find Will’s backpack and a piece of clothing that reportedly belonged to Julie — both planted at the scene by Officer Harris James, who is working for the Hoyts to cover up Isabel’s role in the case.
 Hays is cleared in the shooting, and Woodard is posthumously convicted.

-May, date unknown: Officer Harris James, who identified the Purcell children’s belongings at the Woodard scene, takes a job as chief security officer for Hoyt Foods.
+May, date unknown: Harris James takes a job as chief security officer for Hoyt Foods.